ghrcdaac/GHRC-Discover-Granules/README.md

 complete the module will fetch records from the database, limited by the batch_limit parameter, and generate the appropriate output for the QueueGranules step.
-The code internally keeps up with the number of discovered and queued granules and will keep looping between the `IsDone` step and `DiscoverGranules` step until all granules have been marked as queued in the SQLite database.
+The code internally keeps up with the number of discovered and queued granules and will keep looping between the `IsDone` step and `DiscoverGranules` step until all granules have been marked as queued in the database.

 # Skip Ingest
 It is possible to skip the queue granules step and it can be convenient to do so for some situations.
 The following